mvolkmann/blog/src/hono.md

 - {% aTargetBlank "https://github.com/delvedor/find-my-way", "find-my-way" %}
   is another HTTP library to consider.
-Some benchmarks show this to be considerably faster than ElysiaJS and Hono.
+Some benchmarks show this to be considerably faster than Elysia and Hono.